Your role: Making the island of Montréal a safer place

 - Interesting career perspectives.
 Because the city is the largest employer in the greater Montréal area, our employees can put their skills to use in all types of duties and environments.

-All available positions are posted on the Careers section of the city's Web site (in French).
+All jobs available at the SIM are post through the city's online application system (in french).
 When the SIM recruits, that's where its job descriptions are posted.
 Check this section frequently to stay abreast of new opportunities.

 Equal employment access program

 One of the city's commitments is to ensure that its employees reflect the diversity of the active population. que sa main d’œuvre reflète la diversité de la population active.
 It is in this spirit that the city aims to intensify recruitment of members of communities of diverse backgrounds.

 The city has also adopted an equal employment access program that targets the following groups more specifically: women, Aboriginals, members of visible minorities, members of ethnic minorities and persons with handicaps.